cozie-app/cozie-website/docs/about_us.md

 # About us

-Cozie has been developed by researchers from the [BUDS Lab](https://budslab.org/) at the National University of Singapore and from [SinBerBEST](https://sinberbest.berkeley.edu/) research program within the Berkeley Education Alliance for Research in Singapore (BEARS).
+Cozie has been developed by researchers from the [BUDS Lab](https://budslab.org/) at the National University of Singapore and from the [SinBerBEST](https://sinberbest.berkeley.edu/) research program within the Berkeley Education Alliance for Research in Singapore (BEARS).

 A selection of our research using Cozie is available in the [Publications section](/docs/research/publications-cozie)